adriancorrendo/metrica/paper.md

 # Statement of need

 Evaluating the prediction quality is perhaps the most relevant step for any simulation model (@Wallach_etal_2019).
 A myriad of metrics and visualization techniques exist to conduct the prediction performance assessment (@Tedeschi_2006, add 1-2 more).
-However, to conduct a comprehensive assessment of predicted-observed agreement in R, users have to rely on multiple packages, and sometimes on self-defined functions, which increases the risk of committing involuntary mistakes due to the need of fluctuating syntax and data wrangling.
+However, to conduct a comprehensive assessment of predicted-observed agreement in R, users have to rely on multiple packages, and sometimes on self-defined functions, which increases the risk of involuntary mistakes due to the need of fluctuating syntax and data wrangling.

 In the area of agricultural sciences in particular, point-forecast simulation models such as the Agricultural Production Systems sIMulator (APSIM) [@APSIM_classic, @APSIM_nextgen] count with tools to facilitate the integration into R through packages such as apsimx [@apsimx_manual].
 However, the assessment of the model simulations quality is not yet integrated for R users.

-As the reproducibility of data analysis continues as a challenge for modern science [@Seibold_2022], the development of open source software like `metrica` represent a step-forward toward transparent and reproducible process to assist researchers on the evaluation models performance.
+As the reproducibility of data analysis continues as a challenge for modern science [@Seibold_2022], the development of open source software like `metrica` represent a step-forward toward transparent and reproducible process to assist researchers on evaluating models performance.
 We especifically decided to create `metrica` in R software [@R_Core_Team] due to its substantial role in modern data science [@Thiem_2018].
 Under the open-source philosophy, R hosts cutting-edge algorithms that combined with an infrastructure like the Comprehensive R Archive Network (CRAN) -enhancing global dissemination-, clearly empowers the democratization of statistical computing [@Hackenberger_2020].

 There are existing packages that assist on the models performance assessment such as: